Dr. Dawn Mulhern

 About Dr. Dawn Mulhern

-Dawn Mulhern is chair of and an associate professor in the Department of Anthropology at Fort Lewis College.
+Dawn Mulhern is chair and professor of Anthropology at Fort Lewis College.
 She joined the college in 2005.
 Dr. Mulhern is an expert in identifying human skeletal remains and frequently works with local law enforcement to provide expertise on forensic cases as well as local and state government agencies and tribes in cases of prehistoric or historic contexts.

 In spring 2015, she was a visiting scientist with the New York Office of the Chief Medical Examiner.
 Her research focuses on the areas of skeletal biology, forensic anthropology, bioarchaeology, paleopathology and repatriation.
 Currently, Dr. Mulhern and her students study the Basketmaker II people in the Durango area.
 This research is part of several multidisciplinary efforts funded largely by grants from the State Historic Fund for the Darkmold Site and Falls Creek Rockshelters.
 Dr. Mulhern is a forensic anthropologist for the Disaster Mortuary Operational Response Team, a federal mass disaster response team.